Yufeng98/GenDP/README.md

 #### Step 5: Run GenDP Simulator

-If there are errors during running, please see scripts in README under `gendp` folder for debugging.
-The simulation results could be different from the reported above (< 5% error) because the script does not run the entire datasets.
-The script could also be configured to run the extire datasets by changing the input size to -1 and will generate the same throughputs as above, but it may take >100 hours for simulation.
+If you encounter errors while running, please see the scripts in <a href="https://github.com/Yufeng98/GenDP/blob/main/gendp/README.md">`gendp/README.md`</a> for debugging.
+The simulation results could be different from those reported above (< 5% error) because the script does not run the entire datasets.
+The script could also be configured to run the entire datasets by changing the input size to -1 and will generate the same throughputs as above, but it may take >100 hours for simulation.

 ```bash
 export GenDP_WORK_DIR=`pwd`